 Accredited land trusts are able to display a seal indicating to the public that they meet national standards for excellence, uphold the public trust and ensure that conservation efforts are permanent.
 The seal is a mark of distinction in land conservation.

-“We are proud to display the accreditation seal, for it’s a great honor to have our program receive this national recognition,” said Land Trust President Warren Miller.
-“The accreditation process was a challenging one, but the net result is that the policies and procedures we’ve put in place will make us a more effective, and credible, steward of the natural resources we are committed to protecting.”
+“We are proud to display the accreditation seal, for it’s a great honor to have our program receive this national recognition,” said Land Trust President Greg Parker.
+“The accreditation process was a challenging one, but the net result is that the policies and procedures we’ve put in place make us a more effective, and credible, steward of the natural resources we are committed to protecting.”

 The Land Trust Accreditation Commission, based in Saratoga Springs, N.Y., awards the accreditation seal to community institutions that meet national quality standards for protecting important natural places and working lands forever.
 The Commission, an independent program of the Land Trust Alliance established in 2006, is governed by a volunteer board of diverse land conservation and nonprofit management experts from around the country.
 The Alliance, of which the Land Trust for Santa Barbara County is a member, is a national conservation group based in Washington, D.C. that works to save the places people love by strengthening conservation throughout America.